In the guide

 Most veterinary practices will safely dispose of any unused or expired veterinary medicinal products upon request.

 European Union legislation defines the horse as a food-producing species.
-Therefore keepers are required to maintain a record of any transactions involving the purchase or acquisition and administration of veterinary medicinal products for horses unless the specific animal has been declared as not intended for human consumption in the equine identification document.
-The equine identification document is more commonly known as a horse passport.
+Therefore keepers are required to maintain a record of any transactions involving the purchase or acquisition and administration of veterinary medicinal products for horses unless the specific animal has been declared as not intended for human consumption in the equine identification document (commonly known as a horse passport).
 The record must be kept within the passport.

 Further information on horse medicines and record keeping requirements can be found on the GOV.UK website.

 Records of products administered to a food-producing animal under the Cascade

 Records of products administered to a food-producing animal under the Cascade must also be kept.
 The Cascade provides a legal mechanism allowing veterinary surgeons to use their clinical judgement to prescribe a suitable medicine where no authorised medicine exists (more information on the Cascade and prescribing unauthorised medicines is available on the GOV.UK website).